 But, If you are living in a cold climate setting yoghurt is a difficult task.
 I have tried setting it in different ways.
 Like using a blanket, or setting it up in the oven.
 It does set but at times the yoghurt becomes slimy as it takes long hours to set.
 So my Instant Pot comes to the rescue.
 I have made this Mishti Doi in Instant Pot and it was set perfectly and within time.
 It was nice and thick with the perfect texture.

 I have also used Evaporated Milk tin, instead of reducing the milk to half on the stovetop.
 It helped me save around 40-60 minutes reducing milk.
 Of course, you can use normal milk and reduce it, but Evaporated milk is the same and hence I preferred that.

 All I did was boil the evaporated milk.
 This was just to add some cream to the milk.
 Then let it cool down a bit.
 Added jaggery to it and mixed it.
 Remember jaggery should never be added in hot milk as it will curdle the milk.

-Once the temperature of the milk has come down further, i.e something like lukewarm, and you are able to touch it with your finger, add in the yogurt culture.
+Once the temperature of the milk has come down further, i.e something like lukewarm, and you are able to touch it with your finger, add in the yoghurt culture.
 Give it a nice mix.
 I like to use a whisker to mix it properly and even incorporate some air in the mixture, which helps in setting up thick milk.
-I then added cardamom powder to give it a nice flavor.
+I then added cardamom powder to give it a nice flavour.
 You can skip it if required.
 Rest I let it sit in the Instant pot under Yogurt mode for 8 hours.
 Once done, I let it cool in the refrigerator to set it further.
 That’s it you can enjoy it nice and cool.